Authentication methods

 Authentication methods determine how users can enroll and authenticate when accessing applications.

 As an administrator, you can define which authentication methods are visible and usable by users.
-You can also customize name, logo, and description to ensure clarity during user authentication method selection.
+You can also customize name, logo and description to ensure clarity during user authentication method selection.

 Enabling / Disabling authentication methods